connorjan/connorjan.github.io/_posts/2014-02-26-vhdl-verilog.md

 END LogicFunc ;
 ```

-And here is the same thing in Verilog:
+And here is the same adder in Verilog:

 ```verilog
 module FullAdder (Cin, x, y, s, Cout);